How To Regrow Green Onions In Water And Move Them Into Hydroponics

 🚨 What To Do If Tips Turn Brown

 Crispy brown tips indicate nutrient lockout or fertilizer burn.
-This happens when the water evaporates, leaving the salts behind to concentrate.
-The roots absorb the heavy salt load, burning the leaf tissue from the inside out.
+This happens because water evaporates while the salts stay behind and concentrate.
+As a result, the roots absorb the heavy salt load, burning the leaf tissue from the inside out.

-1. Use sterilized scissors to trim the brown tips off.
+1. First, use sterilized scissors to trim the brown tips off.

 2. Dump the entire reservoir down your kitchen sink.

-3. Rinse the root mass under plain tap water for one minute.
+3. Then rinse the root mass under plain tap water for one minute.

 4. Refill the system with plain, pH-adjusted water.

-5. Wait two days before reintroducing nutrients at half strength.
+5. Finally, wait two days before reintroducing nutrients at half strength.

 Woman rinsing hydroponic green onion roots under a running kitchen tap to flush away nutrient salt buildup after brown tips appeared on the green shoots